shibatch/grantback/VOD_REACTION_LICENSE_V0.1.1.md

 3\.
 Conditions for Use of VODs

 a.
 Platform Restriction:
-The Licensee's Streamed Work may only be published, shared, or made available on the Permitted Platforms (Twitch and YouTube).
+The Licensee's Streamed Work may only be published, shared, or made available on the Permitted Platforms.
 Publication on any other platform is not permitted under this license.

 b.
 Attribution to Licensor:
 The Licensee must provide Attribution to the Licensor in each Streamed Work.
 This means either visually displaying the Licensor's designated channel name for Attribution in a clear and prominent manner within the video component of the Licensee's Streamed Work (e.g., in credits, as an on-screen overlay for a reasonable duration, or in a persistent description if the platform allows) OR by audibly stating the Licensor's designated channel name for Attribution clearly within the audio component of the Licensee's Streamed Work (e.g., "Content used from channel **\[Licensor's Designated Channel Name for Attribution\]**").